SageJasinski/reading-notes/Css-style.md

 ## What does it look like?

-CSS is a rules based language meaning you define a group of ruels with styles that you want your html elements to have.
-So if you have a header or h1 tag and you want it to be blue in css youd wirght it:
+CSS is a rules based language meaning you define a group of rules with styles that you want your html elements to have.
+So if you have a header or h1 tag and you want it to be blue in css you'd wright it:

 ```css
 h1 {